Investors in Sugru lose up to 90% of their money

 FormFormForm is backed by a mixture of traditional investors, bank debt and crowdfunding.

-“We really saw something that would be able to help us fund the business and also tackle the awareness challenge,” said Ms Ní Dhulchaointigh.
+“We really saw crowdfunding as something that would be able to help us fund the business and also tackle the awareness challenge,” said Ms Ní Dhulchaointigh.

 Other investors over the years have included Medra Capital, Antipodean Ventures, LocalGlobe and CYBG, through the debt financing.